bananaturtlesandwich/UE4-Modding-Guide/Materials.md

 For automating replacing colours, use Dmgvol's [GRcolorswapper](https://github.com/Dmgvol/GR_Guides/blob/main/Tools/GRColorSwapper.zip) and follow this guide [here](https://github.com/Dmgvol/GR_Guides/blob/main/ColorSwap.md)

-- There is also an alternate (pretty much obsolete) method for editing material instances in engine
+- There is also an alternate (pretty much obsolete) method for editing material instances in engine that I will put here for the sake of documentation

 *the only reason I would use this is if I wanted everything in one project but then again just put the uexp in the final paking folders*